fmrtl73/pxdocs/content/reference/CRD/storage-cluster.md

     ```
     Please note that you can also use `CSI: "True"` or `CSI: "1"`.

-[^2]: As an example, here is how to configure annotations for storage pods, change `custom-domain/custom-key: custom-val` accordingly.
+[^2]: The following example configures annotations for storage pods.
+Change `<custom-domain/custom-key>: <custom-val>` to whatever `key: val` pairs you wish to provide.

     ```text
     spec:
       metadata:
         annotations:
           pod/storage:
-            custom-domain/custom-key: custom-val
+            <custom-domain/custom-key>: <custom-val>
     ```
-    Please note that StorageCluster.spec.metadata.annotations is different from StorageCluster.metadata.annotations.
-Currently custom annotations are only supported on storage pods.
+    Note that `StorageCluster.spec.metadata.annotations` is different from `StorageCluster.metadata.annotations`.
+Currently, custom annotations are only supported on storage pods.

+[^3]: The following example configures labels for the `portworx-api` service.
+Change `<custom-label-key>: <custom-val>` to whatever `key: val` pairs you wish to provide.

+    ```text
+    spec:
+      metadata:
+        labels:
+          service/portworx-api:
+            <custom-label-key>: <custom-val>
+    ```
+    Note that `StorageCluster.spec.metadata.labels` is different from `StorageCluster.metadata.labels`.
+Currently, custom labels are only supported on the `portworx-api` service.

 ### KVdb configuration